Cuis-Smalltalk/Cuis-Website/_pages/download.md

-# Installation for the brave
+# Full installation (for the brave)

 If you want to enjoy the latest enhancements to Cuis, report bugs, or contribute back to the project, you will install the Cuis-Smalltalk code repositories and an appropriate virtual machine for your system.

-To do so, <a href="https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev#setting-up-cuis-in-your-machine"> follow the detailed instructions</a> at Cuis' GitHub repo.
+To do so, <a href="https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/blob/master/Documentation/GettingStarted.md"> follow the detailed instructions</a> at Cuis' GitHub repo.

+# Removing Cuis from your system

+The installation procedures above don't modify your system.
+If later you want to remove Cuis from your computer, just remove the Cuis folder you created.
+That's all.